PyChina/weekly/content/Issue/issue-20.md

 - <a href="http://jezng.com/2012/06/inside-python-tee/">Inside Python's itertools.tee()</a>
  (jezng.com)

 We love articles like this.
-Often the Python documentation isn’t it enough, it’s awesome to see developers go really deep into the implementation of something, or how a particular language feature works.
+Often the Python documentation isn't it enough, it's awesome to see developers go really deep into the implementation of something, or how a particular language feature works.
 That is the case here with the this great breakdown of itertools.tee(), check it out.

 - [Communicating with RESTful APIs in Python](http://isbullsh.it/2012/06/Rest-api-in-python/) (isbullsh.it)

-This is a great breakdown of communicating with RESTful API’s in Python, the author uses the Github API as an example and shows how to work with it using urllib/urllib2, httplib2 and Python-requests.
+This is a great breakdown of communicating with RESTful API's in Python, the author uses the Github API as an example and shows how to work with it using urllib/urllib2, httplib2 and Python-requests.

 - [WGSI Web Servers Bench](http://blog.ziade.org/2012/06/28/wgsi-web-servers-bench/) (ziade.org)